PAGE UNDER CONSTRUCTION

 Occurs as: Ee Aa | EE AA

-The examples below show only a few of the accepted shades, for you to get an idea of the range of shades possible with Bay.
+The examples above show only a few of the accepted shades, for you to get an idea of the range of shades possible with Bay.
 Overall, the color bar above should be your guide for the acceptable range of coloration.

 Base Coat: Wild Bay